szymonderleta/andromeda/database/chess/README.md

     tables/ – Contains individual SQL files generated for each database table.

     views/ – Contains individual SQL files generated for views.

+    routines/ - Contains routines (stored procedures, functions, triggers) used in the database.

+    events/ - Contains event definitions used in the database.

     model/ – Includes the latest full database schema exported from DataGrip.
 A preview of the current model is shown below.